 Seeking out Omega-3’s

 We are big seafood fans in this house.
 It’s such a great way to get DHA and EPA, important omega-3 fatty acids that are only found in seafood and algae.
 For optimal intake, aim for 2-3 servings of seafood a week.
+One standard serving is about 4 ounces, which is about the size of the palm of your hand.

 Salmon, herring, sardines, mussels, arctic char, trout, and anchovies are all great sources of omega-3’s that are also low in mercury.
 Albacore tuna is also high in omega-3’s but kids and women of childbearing age should limit or avoid this fish because it’s high in mercury.
 Other types of seafood, such as cod and shrimp, also provide omega-3’s–just not as much.